interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 executeReplace
 --------------

-The to-be-replaced vault finalizes the replace process by submitting a proof that it transferred the correct amount of BTC to the BTC address of the new Vault, as specified in the ``ReplaceRequest``.
+The to-be-replaced vault finalizes the replace process by submitting a proof that it transferred the correct amount of BTC to the BTC address of the new vault, as specified in the ``ReplaceRequest``.
 This function calls *verifyTransactionInclusion* in :ref:`btc-relay`, proving a transaction inclusion proof (``txid``, ``txBlockHeight``, ``txIndex``, and ``merkleProof``) as input, as well as *validateTransaction* proving the ``rawTx``, ``replaceId`` and the *newVault*'s Bitcoin address as parameters.